Spontaneity is truly the spice of life. An expression that is never more true than when traveling long term!

 This poor man had been through some extremely difficult times.
 We couldn’t even begin to fathom being at war with a close family member on opposing sides?!

-He was released from prison at the end of the Vietnam / American War and lives next door to his uncle, peacefully!
+He was released from prison at the end of the Vietnam and American War.
+Now he lives next door to his uncle peacefully.

 The Hoi An Tour Goes External